Diagnosing Gossip Protocol Failures in Multi-DC Cassandra 4.x/5.x Clusters

 echo "[INFO] Correlation complete."

-Safety Check: SAFETY_GATE halts execution if disk utilization exceeds 90%, preventing diagnostic overhead from compounding I/O starvation.
-Script only reads nodetool output.
-Expected Output: Filtered list of IPs with phi > 7.0, followed by pending/active compaction counts and thread pool metrics for RepairSession and GossipStage.
-Rollback Path: If the script detects paused compaction (nodetool disableautocompaction), it logs the exact nodetool enableautocompaction command.
-No automatic resumption occurs without operator confirmation.
+Safety Check: SAFETY_GATE halts if disk utilization exceeds 90%, so the diagnostic itself never compounds I/O starvation.
+The script only reads nodetool output.
+Expected Output: A filtered list of IPs with phi > 7.0, followed by pending/active compaction counts and RepairSession/GossipStage thread-pool metrics for each.
+High phi that coincides with a large pending-compaction count points to I/O contention rather than a network fault — the same interaction described in the parent guide, and why repair cadence must track the STCS, LCS, and TWCS trade-offs in force on each table.
+Rollback Path: If you find compaction was manually paused (nodetool disableautocompaction), log the exact nodetool enableautocompaction command; resume only with operator confirmation.

-When network asymmetry causes persistent false positives, you can temporarily raise phi_convict_threshold.
-There is no nodetool getter/setter for this value: change it persistently in cassandra.yaml (requires a restart) or, for a runtime adjustment, invoke the setPhiConvictThreshold operation on the JMX FailureDetector MBean (org.apache.cassandra.net:type=FailureDetector).
-The example below drives JMX via jmxterm; the adjustment is reversible and bounded.
+Only when Stage 2 rules out I/O starvation and the cause is confirmed network asymmetry should you raise phi_convict_threshold.
+There is no nodetool getter/setter for it: change it persistently in cassandra.yaml (requires a restart) or, for a runtime adjustment, invoke setPhiConvictThreshold on the JMX FailureDetector MBean (org.apache.cassandra.net:type=FailureDetector).
+The example drives JMX via jmxterm; the change is bounded and auto-reverts.

 #!/usr/bin/env python3